-We have a preferential supply arrangement with Pentangle Puzzles and Games which gives all BGA members a 15% discount on all Go books and equipment.
+We have a preferential supply arrangement with Pentangle Puzzles and Games which gives all Association members a 15% discount on all Go books and equipment.
 Details on how to order.

-If you're a novice and not a BGA member then you can still get a 10% discount on basic Go sets and beginners first books .
+If you're a novice and not an Association member then you can still get a 10% discount on basic Go sets and beginners first books .
 But why not JOIN US and get the full 15% off all Go books and equipment from Pentangle?

-In addition to buying via Pentangle, the BGA bookseller is able to bring a selection of books and sets to many tournaments, so that members can assess the level of books and the quality of sets prior to deciding to buy.
-The price will be the same as buying direct from Pentangle, although there is a saving in postage.
+In addition to buying via Pentangle, our Bookseller brings a selection of books and sets to many tournaments, so that attendees can assess the level of books and the quality of sets before deciding to buy.
+The price is the same as buying direct from Pentangle, but there is a saving in postage.

-Tournament organisers are welcome to contact the BGA bookseller in advance.
-Availability depends to a large extent on whether the BGA bookseller is due to attend the tournament although sometimes transport arrangements can be made via other players.
+Tournament organisers are welcome to contact our Bookseller in advance.
+Availability depends to a large extent on whether he/she is due to attend the tournament, although sometimes transport arrangements can be made via other players.

 Those organising promotional events aimed at beginners can be provided with beginners books and sets heavily discounted and on a sale or return basis.
-Please contact the BGA bookseller in good time to discuss your requirements.
+Please contact our Bookseller in good time to discuss your requirements.

-Players may contact the bookseller (or email bgabooks at britgo.org) for any special requests, but a mail-order service is not offered; the service is face-to-face.
+Please feel free to email the Bookseller for any special requests, but a mail-order service is not offered; the service is face-to-face.

 Go playing sets vary widely in quality.
-You can get beginner sets under £10, a full-size good board, stones and bowls for under £50 or you can spend £1,000 or more.
+You can get beginner sets under £10, a full-size set with glass stones and wooden board for under £50 or you can spend £1,000 or more.
 Some sets have mat or wooden boards of various sizes (9, 13 or 19 lines) and plastic or glass stones.
 There are also magnetic sets for use when travelling.
 Example sets can be seen here.

 A vast number of Go books are available for study, with more than 200 in English.
 There are books on many subjects from the opening, through tesuji and middle game, to the end game, and also books that analyse complete games by professionals and other strong players.
 The level of material ranges from beginner level, through intermediate to advanced (for dan players).

 There are various Books for complete beginners .
-Of these the most thorough book is Teach Yourself Go by Charles Matthews of the Cambridge Go Club, but others are available including Learn Go written and published by Neil Moffatt of Cardiff Go Club.
+Of these the most thorough book is Teach Yourself Go by Charles Matthews of the Cambridge Go Club, but others are available including the large format Learn Go, written and published by Neil Moffatt of Cardiff Go Club.

-There are five main publishers of Go books (some of whom also supply Go sets and books/equipment for other Oriental games), with other smaller publishers, or authors, also publishing books:
+There has been five main publishers of Go books (some of whom also supply Go sets and books/equipment for other Oriental games):

-A Historic English Book list , up to date to December 2010, gives an indication of the level many books are suitable for - beginner, elementary, intermediate or advanced.
+A Historic English Book list , showing books we stocked prior to December 2010, gives an indication of the level many books are suitable for - beginner, elementary, intermediate or advanced.
 We also have a list of recent publications (from 2004 on).

 If you want to know more then

 There are various Go terms that have come into common use, mostly from Japanese.
-In case there is no glossary, our extensive list of Japanese Go Terminology definitions may be useful.Go World magazine, which was published 4 times are year in Japan until 2012.
+In case there is no glossary, our extensive list of Japanese Go Terminology definitions may be useful.Go World magazine, which was published 4 times a year in Japan, up until publication ceased in 2012.

-We also sell back numbers of our British Go Journal .
+We also provide back numbers of our British Go Journal .